rajulrajWizzy/t2/coworks-backend-ts/MIGRATION_SUMMARY.md

    - Test the `/api/branches/[code]` endpoint to confirm branches can be looked up by code
    - Test the `/api/branches/[code]/seats` endpoint to confirm seats are organized by seating type
    - Test the `/api/slots/available` endpoint to confirm available slots are returned for different seating types
+   - Test the `/api/branches/stats` endpoint to verify accurate seat counts and availability

 ## Key API Changes